Documentation Index

 How to write strong body guidance

-Use only the sections that materially improve behavior.Policy
+Use only the sections that materially improve behavior.Decision policy

 Use when the daemon needs decision rules, standards, or team opinions about what good looks like.